greybax/greybax.github.io/source/posts/2024-10-21-coredata-studio-macos-app-to-view-and-debug-your-coredata-projects.md

 ## Intro

 Hey there, fellow iOS App Devs!
-Recently, Recently I've shared with some of my iOS development experince in these posts:
+Recently, I've shared with some of my iOS development experience in these posts:

 * [How to handle different versions of Core Data Models](/posts/how-to-handle-different-versions-of-core-data-models/)
 * [AppScreen Studio - macOS App to Create Screenshots and Previews for Your AppStore Apps](appscreen-studio-macos-app-to-create-screenshots-and-previews-for-your-appstore-apps)

 So here is my another tool which will simplify iOS development.

+## The Story Behind CoreData Studio

+As an iOS developer, I've struggled with debugging CoreData projects.
+I've spent hours trying to figure out why my data wasn't being saved or why my app was crashing.
+That's why I created CoreData Studio - to make debugging CoreData projects easier and faster.

 ## CoreData Studio